Skip to content

 """

-Hook running after the component got cancelled and before its [`stopped`][elva.component.Component.stopped] signal is set.
+Hook running after the component got cancelled and before it states become unset to `NONE`.

 Used to close all client connections gracefully.